ING Australia: Headquarters and physical locations

 The bank launched as ING Direct in August 1999 and operated out of the offices of its sister company ING Australia at 347 Kent Street, Sydney and then North Sydney.

 In March 2001 the bank signed a lease on several floors of the 14-storey office building at 140 Sussex Street, Sydney; subsequent growth led to the bank taking on additional floors over the next five years, culminating in ING leasing the entire building from 2007.

 By the end of 2001, ING had a physical (non-branch) customer-facing presence, via its 'Customer Information Centres' (CICs), at 347 Kent Street, Sydney, 140 Queen Street, Melbourne (until August 2007), 100 Edward Street, Brisbane (until November 2010) and at 45 Pirie Street, Adelaide and 158 St Georges Terrace, Perth (both until late 2002).
 The Sydney CIC was relocated to the bank's headquarters at 140 Sussex Street in 2007.

 In July 2002 a second office was opened in Tuggerah, approximately 100 km north of Sydney on the Central Coast of New South Wales; the building was shared with ING Australia.
 This office serves primarily as a Contact Centre, while also providing some limited administrative functions.

 In February 2017 ING's headquarters, along with 1,000+ staff members, were relocated to 60 Margaret Street Sydney, where the bank signed a lease over seven floors of the 36-storey tower.

 Retail banking

 ING offers a variety of banking accounts and financial services to Australian residents.
-Operating as a direct bank, ING has no ATM network or branches of its own, with the exception of the customer service lounge at the ING headquarters in Sydney.
+Operating as a direct bank, ING has no ATM network or branches of its own.
 Services and support are provided over the phone or through online banking.
 No-fee access to any Australian ATM is provided through a loyalty program.